 If you believe that lying and stealing are wrong, then make that a rule in your house and hold your children accountable for that behavior if they break the rules.

 If you tell your child the rules and then you yourself break those rules, how do you think your adolescent will react?
 Do you think he’ll respect what you’ve said?
-Or do you think the message will be, “Dad says that I shouldn’t lie, but he does sometimes, so it’s okay.”
+Or do you think the message will be, “Dad says that I shouldn’t lie, but he sometimes does, so it’s okay.”

 It’s imperative to be a good role model and abide by the rules that you set.
 Otherwise, you risk having them be broken over and over again by your children.

-Believe me, I understand that it’s easy to overreact to normal teenage behavior.
-They can be really annoying, and they are often unaware of or just don’t care about other people’s feelings.
+Believe me, I understand that it’s easy to overreact to typical teenage behavior.
+Teens can be annoying and are often unaware of or just don’t care about other people’s feelings.

 But I think some objectivity on the part of parents is vital.
 For example, if your child makes a mistake, like coming in past curfew, you don’t want to overreact to it.
 Don’t forget, the idea is not to punish.
 The idea is to teach.
 And we teach through responsibility, accountability, and giving appropriate consequences.

-I think you should always ask yourself, “What does my child need to learn so he doesn’t make that same mistake next time?
+I think you should always ask yourself, “What does my child need to learn so that he doesn’t make that same mistake next time?
 What can I do about that?”

-When a teen fails a test, the question should be, “So what are you going to do differently so you don’t fail the next test?”
+When a teen fails a test, the question should be, “So what are you going to do differently so that you don’t fail the next test?”
 You may hold your child accountable, there may be a consequence, but you should always try to have a conversation that solves problems, not a conversation that lays blame.
 Blame is useless.

 So let’s say your child went to the mall without your permission.
 You hold him accountable and give him consequences for that breach of family rules.
 Then you should say: